cmgoffena13/etl-framework/README.md

  - @PipelineUserID INT - **Required OUTPUT**
 	- The ID of the user or stored procedure
 ### etl.Pipeline_UI
 The etl.Pipeline_UI stored procedure is used to manually create pipeline and input PipelineArgs at creation.
-This sproc is triggered by etl.RunTime_I every run, so it normally only has to be utilized to manually create a pipeline before manually creating audit rules.
+This sproc is triggered by etl.RunTime_I every run, so it normally only has to be utilized to manually create a pipeline before manually creating audit rules or creating specific Pipeline Args that have to be ran in the first run.
 Below are the inputs:
  - @PipelineName VARCHAR(150) - **Required**
     - Pipeline Identifier Ex.
 'SourceDatabase.SourceSchema.SourceTable Extraction'
     - Must be unique